Idol Time PriPara: Anime

-Films
+Film

 PriPara & Kiratto Pri☆Chan Movie: Sparkling Memorial Live, was released on May 5, 2018.

-Aikatsu! x PriPara the Movie: A Miracle Encounter!, was released on October 10, 2025.
+PriPara: All Idol Perfect Stage!

+PriPara: All Idol Perfect Stage! (プリパラ オールアイドルパーフェクトステージ！) is a rhythm game developed by Syn Sophia and published by Capcom for the Nintendo Switch, released on March 22, 2018.
+Players create a custom character to dance to songs from the PriPara anime, as well as to songs exclusive to the game.
+Gameplay consists of timing button presses to on-screen prompts. the game also includes a harder difficulty called Gold Mode to add additional green and blue prompts that utilize different buttons.
+By performing well in the rhythm sections of the game, currency is gained that players can spend to customize their avatar with additional accessories and outfits. the game introduces Mirai Momoyama, the main character of Kiratto Pri☆Chan.

 Idol Land PriPara

 A mobile app titled Idol Land PriPara was released on December 6, 2020.
 In the app, players create and customize characters who can become idols.
 An anime adaptation was released alongside the app.
 Produced by Tatsunoko, the anime was directed by Makoto Moriwaki, Michihiro Tsuchiya supervised the scripts, and Avex Pictures produced the music.
 Originally set to be released in Q2 2021, the game was delayed five times to August 17, 2023.
 Soon after launch, however, the game underwent a maintenance until August 23, as its servers were overwhelmed by the number of users.
 The anime was postponed alongside the game, during which time four episodes were previewed.